 High intensity Vs steady-state for cardio and fat loss… which is better?
 This has been a long-term debate among many, and it’s easy to say – any movement performed with consistency is better than no movement at all, while that’s the truth, it’s less exciting than the literature on the forms we are talking about.
 In the below, we will cover off finding your VO2 Max, high intensity and steady-state cardio.

 Stepping into Steady-state Cardio

-Steady-state cardio has multiple benefits for the user, such as improvement of overall cardiovascular health, aerobic endurance enhancement, and yes… it can actually assist with fat burning too.
+Steady-state cardio has multiple benefits for the user, such as improving overall cardiovascular health, aerobic endurance enhancement, and yes, it can actually assist with fat burning.
 Steady-state cardio is built similar to long term endurance training, the person applies themselves at a consistent pace over a long period of time.
 So, when you see someone talking about incorporating ‘LISS’ into their training, it is what is referred to as a low-intensity steady-state form of training.

 The downside of this form of training is that it can be a long process to utilise lipid stores for oxidation and subsequently as fuel for energy to fuel your training and activities.
 It also doesn’t provide the afterburn that most talk about from a high-intensity training element.

 Benefits of this form of training:

 - It can help improve overall endurance and VO2 parameters.

 - Shorter recovery times.